 6.3.1.1 System Architecture

-This solution addresses Key Issue 1 and proposes a system architecture that reuses as much as possible the system architecture and procedures of current 5GS unicast system architecture.
+This solution addresses Key Issue 1 and Key Issue 3 and proposes a system architecture that reuses as much as possible the system architecture and procedures of current 5GS unicast system architecture.
 The architecture functional entities are described in clause A.1 "5G MBS system architecture based on unicast 5GC".
 This solution also addresses some aspects of Key Issue 4.

+For clarity, an MB-SMF that handles the multicast distribution session and an SMF that handles the PDU session of a UE in the multicast session are depicted separately.
+An MB-UPF controlled by the MB-SMF and an UPF controlled by the SMF are also depicted separately.
+In addition, an MB-PCF that provides policy control for the MB-SMF and an PCF that provides policy control for the SMF are depicted separately.

 6.3.2.1 Multicast context and Multicast flow setup/modification via PDU Session Modification procedure